-Some EBR head start centers to delay opening amid nationwide teacher shortage
+Some EBR Head Start centers to delay opening amid nationwide teacher shortage

 Trending News

 The Head Start Program will stagger opening of Centers until staffing capacity required by regulatory agencies are met.
 The following Centers will open on September 6 are as follows: Freeman Matthews, New Horizon, LaBelle Aire, Charlie Thomas and Progress II.
-Parents will be
+Parents will be informed as more center(s) open."

 More News